 How much time to put aside

 The interior of Planets is a whopping 10,000 sqm, and it does require a bit of additional work, taking off shoes, drying your feet, posing for the perfect shot, etc. If you put aside around two hours, not including travel time to the museum, you’ll be able to fit everything in rather comfortably, with a little time to revisit your favorite displays.

 How much do tickets to teamLab Planets cost?

 13-17 year-olds: ¥2,000

 The address is: 6-1-16 Toyosu, Koto Ward, Tokyo.

 teamLab Planets is right by Shin-Toyosu Station, on the Yurikamome Line.
 From Shinjuku Station, take the Shinjuku Line to Ichigaya Station, then switch to the Yurakucho Line train—you can get off at Toyosu Station, from there it’s a 10-minute walk; or catch the Yurikamome Line one stop over to Shin-Toyosu Station.

 Pro tip: While you’re in the area, you might want to have a whirl around the nearby Tokyo Gas Science Museum, or pop over to Toyosu Fish Market (the new Tsukiji), which is just one train stop away from Shin-Toyosu—alight at Shijo-mae Station.

+This article was written in collaboration with Klook.
 While we do our best to ensure it’s correct, information is subject to change.
 Post first published in January, 2020.
-Last update June, 2020.
-COVID-19 prevention measures should override any other tips provided prior to the pandemic.
+Last update October, 2022.